Addons

 CLOUDRON_POSTGRESQL_DATABASE= # database name

-The postgresql addon whitelists the following extensions:
+The PostgreSQL addon supports the following extensions:

 - address_standardizer;